'Britons safe' after liner disaster

-Dozens of Britons are believed to have been safely rescued after a luxury cruise liner ran aground and later keeled over off the Italian coast.
+Dozens of Britons were safely rescued after a luxury cruise liner ran aground and later keeled over off the Italian coast, it has been reported.

-But three people on board the ship were confirmed dead by the Italian coastguard and divers were scouring the submerged hull for around 40 people who remain missing.
+But three people on board the ship were confirmed dead by the Italian coastguard, and divers were scouring the submerged hull for around 70 people who remain missing.

 The Costa Concordia, which was carrying more than 4,000 passengers, experienced trouble a few hundred metres from the tiny Tuscan holiday island of Giglio on Friday evening after apparently sailing off course.